User Research: The Key to Successful Project Development

 We have said that UX designers often have to deal with user research activity being underestimated.
 It is often a question of building a culture of UXR.
 Here are some ideas that can be put into practice in companies.

-- Create an internal team of supporters.
-Almost all design teams use data from SEO, results from PPC, Conversion Rate Optimization (CRO) and the company’s own content.
+Almost all design teams use data from SEO, results from PPC, Conversion Rate Optimisation (CRO) and the company’s own content.
 Production and marketing may be interested in supporting research, and it is also useful to other departments, such as the sales department.